hola-soy-milk/clappy-mic/README.md

-# Lazy clap
+# Clappy Mic

-I got too lazy to look for the clap emoji.
+I struggle when looking for the clap emoji.

 This little toy will send a clap 👏 emoji to my keyboard when you clap!